-Ottawa is home to some of the most historical and iconic sites, must-see national museums, a thriving culinary scene and an abundance of bucket list activities waiting to be checked off.
-Most attractions can be found within a 20-minute walk from many downtown area hotels, making it a breeze to get around.
-Here are just five sites you don’t want to miss on your next trip to Ottawa.
+Ottawa is home to some of Canada’s most historical and iconic sites, must-see national museums, a thriving culinary scene and an abundance of bucket list activities waiting to be checked off.
+Best of all, most attractions are within a 20-minute walk from each other in the downtown area, making it a breeze to get around.
+Here are just five of the many sites you don’t want to miss on your next trip to Ottawa.

 1. Visit Parliament Hill